browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 	float* c = (float*)clmalloc(stdacc,n*sizeof(float),0);

-where `stdacc` is the STDCL context for the Epiphany accelerator, the second argument is just the size of the allocations in bytes, and he flags argument in this case can be left as 0.
+where `stdacc` is the STDCL context for the Epiphany accelerator, the second argument is just the size of the allocations in bytes, and the flags argument in this case can be left as 0.

 Next we must ensure that the memory is synchronized with the Epiphany device